ForhadkhanAJ/ForhadKhanAJ/README.md

-I am Upcoming Web Developer.
-Love to Learning how to write code.

 # Hi, there 👋 I'm Forhad Khan AJ
 #### I am Upcoming Web Developer.
 Love to Learning how to write code.